infracost/docs/docs/supported_resources/aws.md

 | Web Application Firewall (WAF) | `aws_waf_web_acl`, `aws_wafv2_web_acl` |  |

 ## Free resources

+There are Terraform resources that Infracost supports, and we classify as free.

 | Terraform resources |
 | ---                 |